US: Texas abortions resume after controversial law halted | DW | 07.10.2021

 A number of clinics in Texas on Thursday took the opportunity to conduct abortions on patients following a federal judge's decision to halt a controversial law.

+On Wednesday US District Judge Robert Pitman issued a preliminary injunction, suspending the enforcement of the Texas abortion law known as Senate Bill 8 (SB8), which bans terminations after 6 weeks.

+While some clinics were hesitant to proceed with terminations following the suspension of the ban, others seized the opportunity to offer the service to patients in accordance with Wednesday's ruling.

-Amy Hagstrom Miller who is president of Whole Women's Health an abortion clinic, said: "There's actually hope from patients and from staff, and I think there's a little desperation in that hope."
+Amy Hagstrom Miller, president of abortion clinic Whole Women's Health, said: "There's actually hope from patients and from staff, and I think there's a little desperation in that hope."

 Without revealing how many procedures had been conducted, Miller added: "Folks know this opportunity could be short-lived."